journalbits/journalbits/README.md

+**JournalBits**

 [ ![Codeship Status for journalbits/journalbits](https://www.codeship.io/projects/e0b43c80-db92-0131-5e33-32348e3cf281/status)](https://www.codeship.io/projects/24458)

-== README
+**Dependencies**

 Rails: 4.1
 Ruby: 2.1.0
 Database: Postgres

 *Configuration:*

-* You need to setup your own Twitter Application on the Twitter Dev portal and save its key and secret in environment variables.
+* You need to setup your own Twitter Application on the Twitter Dev portal and save its key and secret in environment variables

-* Currently that is all the setup required other than running rake db:create and then rake db:migrate.
+* Currently that is all the setup required other than running rake db:create and then rake db:migrate

 This is a work in progress.
 I am working towards implementing a digital journal that collets all of your data each day from the following services, using their APIs: